|

 KGC

 Group Guide to crossing London Streets.
+We drive

 on the left, with our steering wheel on the right.
 That means we turn